BharathiBalaji-coder/ClipboardHealth-Assignment/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 **Capabilities**:
-This framework has the capability to run the tests in Docker Integration with Jenkins for scheduling is easy. 🙋
+1.This framework has the capability to run the tests in Docker(Installed Docker plugin for this maven project) 2.Integration with Jenkins for scheduling is easy. 🙋

 ---------------------------------------------------------------------------------------------------------------------------------------------------------